WordMistri/WordMistri.github.io/_texts/e.md

 ---

 - There lies comfort in being in limbo,
-- perhaps even joy and purpose
+- perhaps even joy and purpose,
 - like the lord narasimha.

 - not urban not rural